-Monitoring Evaluating and Induction Program
+Monitoring and Evaluating the Induction Program

 Identify the procedures for monitoring and evaluating the Induction program.

 There is an annual cycle of review of the program with participants after an academic year.
 Participants provides feedback to further enhance the program.